 A/W 2020 MENSWEAR

-The themes of Italian brand Bomboogie’s A/W 2020 menswear collection are “militarminimalism” techno fabric for leisurewear, and utilitarian outerwear.
-Fabrics used are rain, wind and temperatureproof (one nylon/polyester blend memory padded with thermal efficiency even allows you to be both warm and cool).
+The themes of Italian brand Bomboogie’s A/W 2020 menswear collection are “militarminimalism”, techno fabric for leisurewear, and utilitarian outerwear.
+Fabrics used are rain-, wind- and temperature-proof (one nylon/polyester blend memory padded with thermal efficiency even allows you to be both warm and cool).
 Linking a sleek aesthetic with functionality, the collection features a range of styles, including trenches (with and without hoods), jackets, long and short parkas, and overcoats.
 The palette is camel, light and medium brown, dark brown, black, army green, red, dark blue, bluette, white and silver.

 www.bomboogie.com